 Sarah practises in the fields of immigration law with some family law (children).
-She has been recommended as a Leading Junior barrister (Band 4) in immigration by the Legal 500 2017 edition, whose ‘standout qualities are how approachable, level-headed, smart and patient she is’.
+She has been recommended as a Leading Junior barrister in Band 4 in immigration law by the Legal 500 2018 edition as ‘an excellent advocate with a high success rate because of her aptitude and preparation.’
+This adds to her successful entry in the 2017 edition, where Sarah is described as a barrister, whose ‘standout qualities are how approachable, level-headed, smart and patient she is’.
 Sarah was first listed in the 2014 edition as a “real rising star”.

 Prior to joining the Bar, Sarah practised in immigration and asylum law as a senior caseworker in a not-for-profit organisation in South London.
 This has given her the advantage of experience in preparing cases before they reach appeal stage, which she has pooled with her wealth of experience in court hearings as a barrister.